neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 I actually read it when I was a kid.

-It was in a book called [The Holocaust by Nora Levin](https://www.amazon.com/Holocaust-Destruction-European-Jewry-1933-1945/dp/0690398638) written in the late 1960s, but it's an eyewitness account of one of these mass killings.
+It was in a book called "The Holocaust" by Nora Levin[^9] written in the late 1960s, but it's an eyewitness account of one of these mass killings.

 The eyewitness account came out in the Nuremberg trials where a German civilian construction engineer had watched the annihilation of a Jewish ghetto in Ukraine.